5long/is-arch-broken/_posts/2019-12-20-networkmanager-1.22.markdown

 categories: Broken
 ---

-After upgrading NetworkManager 1.22, some users can no longer connect to the network.
-NICs managed by NetworkManager would constantly switch between the states of conneced and disconnected, or simply refuse to connect.
+After upgrading NetworkManager to 1.22, some users can no longer connect to the network.
+NICs managed by NetworkManager would constantly switch between the states of connected and disconnected, or simply refuse to connect.

-As seen on Reddit: <https://redd.it/ecjiqb>
+As seen on Reddit: <https://redd.it/ecjiqb>.

 ## State